Best Triathlon Bikes Tested & Compared

 4. Giant Trinity Advanced Pro

-The Advanced and Advanced Pro versions share the same frame shape and aero features, the only difference being the 5:1 'Aero Drive Tri' fork and the 'Aero Vault' hydration and storage system on the Advanced Pro.
+The Advanced and Advanced Pro versions share the same frame shape and aero features, the only difference being the 5:1 'Aero Drive Tri' fork and the 'Aero Vault' hydration carrier and storage system on the Advanced Pro.
 The Trinity Advanced is one of the few affordable triathlon bikes, despite featuring Advanced-grade composite frame and fork, integrated cabling, hidden 'Speed-Control' brakes, and a large degree of cockpit adjustability

 Cost or Value: